JanTamis/File-Explorer/README.md

-A File explorer which focuses om performance and style
+A File explorer which focuses on performance and style